 A common example of a self-imposed barrier

 The business owner is certain that they know their customers’ needs and frustrations.
 I often hear, “I have been in this business a long time.
 My customers and I know each other well.
 They know what I offer.”

 This barrier is known as the Offerings Barrier.
 The business owner believes all their current customers are aware of every product or service that the business offers, but in reality, the customers do not.

 Are you confident all your current customers are aware of your complete business offerings?

 I would like to challenge that assumption and ask you to consider whether it could be a self-limiting belief.
 Or more descriptively – a sales-limiting belief!

-After talking with as few as 5 current customers, I bet you’ll identify some unmet needs or frustrations.
+After speaking with as few as 5 current customers, I bet you’ll identify some unmet needs or frustrations.
 Educate those same loyal customers about how your services can help them, and I would be surprised if your survey didn’t convert into a sale.
-I have tried this on my own client base and I was surprised how few of my clients know they can turn to The Business Therapist® for small business financial help or wealth management.
+I have tried this on my own client base and I was surprised how few of my accounting clients knew of all the services we offer!